charlie-wong/coding-style/c/Formatting.rst

     for(int i = 0; i < some_number; i++) {} // Bad  - why not do it in the body?
     while(condition);                       // Bad  - looks like part of do/while loop.

--  Single-statement loops should always have braces.
+-  Single-statement loops should always have curly braces.

 .. code-block:: c